NFL on CBS: Labor disputes

 A CBS technicians strike in 1972 disrupted coverage of numerous NFL games.
-Some games were covered by local TV crews, while some were not seen at all.
+Some games were covered by local television crews, while some were not seen at all.
 The scheduled commentators for CBS did not cross the picket lines and instead, CBS had to scramble to substitute announcers.
 Billy Joe Patton and even the head of CBS Sports, Bill MacPhail, were among those that filled in.
 According to the New York Times, the cut cables were discovered around noon.
 When CBS emergency crews (made up of supervisors) tried to bring other cables in from two trucks parked outside the stadium, a New York City cop saw a striking CBS technician trying to pry loose a cable that was hooked up to one of the trucks.
 At this point, the cop attempted to arrest the technician, but two of the latter's cohorts got involved, with a "scuffle" then breaking out.
 The first technician was arrested for criminal tampering, while the other two got hauled in on a host of other charges.
 CBS presumably figured it would be impossible to avoid having it happen again (although the strikers reportedly only numbered 25), so they just canceled the broadcast.

-Interestingly, the San Francisco-Green Bay game at Milwaukee also had nine TV cables cut, but the picture was only out for eight minutes at the start of the second half.
+Interestingly, the San Francisco-Green Bay game at Milwaukee also had nine television cables cut, but the picture was only out for eight minutes at the start of the second half.
 Finally, in the Los Angeles-Atlanta game (called by Jack Drees, George Connor, and Gil Stratton), there were no replays because they had two less cameras in use because of the strike.
 That Sunday, CBS was also forced to preempt Face the Nation because of the strike, which is notable because it came just two days before the Presidential election.